 General Instructions for all Submissions

 All submissions must be original and not simultaneously submitted to another journal or conference.
-Please use the ACM Proceedings template, and submit in electronic form via the conference’s EasyChair submission page.
+Please use the ACM Proceedings template.
 Note: Submissions to JCDL can also be posted to local institutional repositories or repositories like CoRR (https://arxiv.org/corr/), without having an effect on their review and possible acceptance by JCDL 2019.

 The following categories are welcome:

 Full papers report on mature work, or efforts that have reached an important milestone, and must not exceed 10 pages.
 Accepted full papers will typically be presented in 20 minutes with 10 minutes for questions and discussion.

 Short papers may highlight preliminary results to bring them to the community’s attention.
 They may also present theories or systems that can be described concisely in the limited space.
 Short papers must not exceed 4 pages in the conference format.
 Accepted short papers will typically be presented in 10 minutes with 5 minutes for questions and discussion.

 Panels at JCDL are intended to draw together communities of interest, including those with strong traditions in the digital library community as well as those involving emerging issues of interest to members of the community at large.
 The panels typically last about 90 minutes and include an extended round-table discussion among the selected participants and the audience members.